smokingpun/smokingpun.github.io/_posts/2014-01-27-Redesigning-Vimcasts-The_User_Survey.md

 ---
 layout: post
-title:  "Redesigning Vimcasts: The User Survey"
+title:  "Creating a user survey: Vimcasts, a case study"
 date:   2014-01-27
 categories: blog
-metadescription: Learn how a user survey helped one organisation figure out how they could improve their website and make their fans very happy.
+metadescription: Read how a user survey helped Vimcasts find out what site visitors liked about Vimcasts – and what they didn't.
 excerpt: I've been working with Drew Neil to develop a content strategy for the popular developers' site, Vimcasts.
 I've had a few thoughts about what might make the site more user-friendly and more supportive of Drew's current business goals.
 However, there's nothing quite like asking your site visitors to find out what your content does well – and what it doesn't.
 Read on to find out what Vimcast fans said about the site.
 ---